Is it possible to control what is outside our mind?

 If we do not proceed with precision everything will be useless, so, let’s see a few tips:

 - The method is simple and works very well but has only one downside, if we abuse of it, the anchor loses effectiveness and its consistency or, worse, it will connect to the opposite of the desired mood (eg. from happiness to sadness)

-- This is an emergency method, useful for example in dangerous situations (to call all the concentration and fight to the best of our ability but can also serve to pull off an unexpected smile, simulate deep sadness, etc.)
+- This is an emergency method, useful for example in dangerous situations (eg. to call all the concentration and fight to the best of our ability, read Become the absolute zero) but can also serve to pull off an unexpected smile, simulate deep sadness, etc.)

-- The ideal is to use the anchor 9 times out of 10 when we are actually in the state of mind that we want to connect and 1 time on 10 to simulate it
+- The idea is to activate the anchor 9 times out of 10 (9 times when we are actually in the state of mind that we want to connect and 1 time on 10 to simulate it)

-- Anchors can be alimented also with music, films and concrete / spontaneous situations in theme with the state of mind we want to instill us
+- Anchors can be alimented also with music (read Workout music: how, when, why), films and real / spontaneous situations in theme with the state of mind we want to instill us

-The method has several applications, for example, it is interesting to point out that it does not just give us only the power to control our mental states but even our voluntary and involuntary physical reactions (vomiting, tears, sweat, etc.) but this is more complex and dangerous, we will tell more about this later.
+- This method has several applications, for example, it is interesting to point out that it does not just give us the power to control our mental states but even our voluntary and involuntary physical reactions (vomiting, tears, sweat, etc., read Advanced body control) but this is more complex and dangerous (we will tell more about this later)

 Author: Master Kongling